Is There Lactose In Condensed Milk

 Q: Are there any health benefits to consuming condensed milk?

 A: Condensed milk provides calcium and some protein, but it is also high in sugar and calories.
 It should be consumed in moderation.
-The high sugar content means it is not a health food, and there are healthier ways to get calcium and protein.
+The high sugar content means it is not a health food, and When it comes to this, healthier ways stand out.

 Q: Can I make my own lactose-free condensed milk at home?